markjhood/j3d-input/README.md

 # j3d-input
 An archive of open source Java 3D 6DOF virtual reality input trackers, circa 2003.
+Most of this code and documentation was written by me based on the InputDevice interface defined by Java 3D.
+The original native C driver files (redbarron.c, serial.c) were written by Michael F. Deering.

-I've put this here only for educational and historical purposes; it's highly unlikely that anybody now will have access to the hardware and software environments to actually build the package.
+I've put this here only for educational and historical purposes; it's unlikely that anybody now will have access to the hardware and software requirements to actually build the package.
 The original README file follows.

 # Overview